cBioPortal/datahub-study-curation-tools/HGNC_Genomic_Files_Migration/README.md

 ```

 **Note:**
-The arguments -l, -o and -n are mutually exclusive.
+The arguments -l, -o and -n are mutually exclusive with -l as default.